How Do You Control Uniform Costs When Employee Turnover Is High?

 Rental-related inefficiencies

-In high turnover environments, rental based models may introduce recurring service charges, replacement fees, and administrative complexity that can make spending difficult to forecast or control.
+In high turnover environments, rental-based models may introduce recurring service charges, replacement fees, and administrative complexity that can make spending difficult to forecast or control.

-Zero Sort fulfillment supports more reliable workflows by:
+This approach supports more reliable workflows by:

 Reducing internal labor